fmidev/aviation-message-archiver/README.md

 ```

 Message populator name is generally by convention the same as the class simple name.
 For example, name
-of `fi.fmi.avi.archiver.message.populator.MessageDataPopulator` class is `MessageDataPopulator` in the configuration.
+of `fi.fmi.avi.archiver.message.processor.populator.MessageDataPopulator` class is `MessageDataPopulator` in the
+configuration.

 A base configuration is provided in the [application.yml] file as an example.